JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 ### 📦 Product-Led Investing: The Lynch Approach Today

-Not all successful stock pickers come from STEM backgrounds.
+Not all successful tech stock pickers come from STEM backgrounds.
 As demonstrated by the long-term outperformance of funds like **FCNTX** and **FBGRX**, active managers can succeed through disciplined, fundamentals-driven approaches—even without technical industry expertise.

 But there's another school of thought that has worked well for some individual investors: **product-first investing**, popularized by Peter Lynch.